 - Bridezilla: There are two of them.
 Emma and Liv are convinced that nothing is more important than their wedding and they start competing to upstage one another.

 - Broken Aesop: The movie has a Friends Forever message that is ruined by the way the two friends attack each other.

 - Conflict Ball: The boyfriends even point out how the girls fighting over this is out of character for them.

 - Did Not Get the Girl: Inverted.
 Emma breaks up with Fletcher.

-- Does This Remind You of Anything?: Read the What Could Have Been section below.
-Now look again at the scene where the two roll around trying to fight with each other, only to stop afterwards, breathing heavily in exhaustion.
+- Does This Remind You of Anything?: Just look at the scene where the two roll around trying to fight with each other, only to stop afterwards, breathing heavily in exhaustion.